calhounbryce13/data-structures-practice/README.md

-                                                      # DATA STRUCTURES PLAYGROUND

-                                                      #### (THIS PROGRAM/APP WAS NOT MADE WITH ANY CODE THAT WAS GENERATED FROM A LARGE LANGUAGE MODEL, EX.
-CHATGPT, COPILOT).
+# My Personal Data Structures Playground

-## A fun place to practice implementing a lot of the abstract data types and other structures I have learned.
+## A fun place to practice implementing a lot of the abstract data types and other structures I learned.
 --------------------------------------------------------------------------

 ## table of contents: